mesopelagique/ClassStoreDiagram/README.md

 ### Install softwares

-Alternatively you can install cli tools to convert diagrams to images and use it to convert diagrams.
+Alternatively you can install cli tools to convert diagrams.

 ## Result for the provide example base